Table of Contents Show

 Hudson River ParkHudson River Park

 If you’ve never heard of immersion theatre before, you’ve got to check it out.
 Unlike a regular show where you sit there, nodding off between sips of your cocktail, these shows will have you on the edge of your seat.
-The whole premise of immersion theater is to immerse the audience in the performance; the audience becomes part of the show!
+The whole premise of immersion theater is to immerse the audience’s performance; the audience becomes part of the show!
 Yes, that means you!
-Check out the Accomplice in Manhattan, or Then She Fell in Brooklyn for an unforgettable theatre experience.
+Check out the Accomplice in Manhattan or Then She Fell in Brooklyn for an unforgettable theatre experience.

 Tourist Attractions New Yorker ApprovedTourist Attractions New Yorker Approved

 These are just a few of the things on our local-approved to-do list for NYC this spring.
 If none of these things pique your interest, don’t worry; in the city that never sleeps, there’s always something fun and exciting going on to keep yourself entertained and away from the tourist traps!